 It is the introduction of nuclear power that is the focus of Decarbonise SA’s work, for some pretty simple reasons.
 Firstly, in South Australia it’s the missing component of a strategy that would actually get the job done (remember, I’m talking about zero emissions.
 I’m not interested in deep cuts or improvements).
 Secondly, while renewable technology and energy efficiency both need better support and deeper penetration, they also both have a lot of friends already.
 Energy efficiency is supported by legislation (like the Energy Efficiency Opportunities Act, mandatory standards for new houses, Minimum Energy Performance Standards (MEPS) and star ratings for appliances to name but a few), and organisations, governmental and otherwise.
 Renewables have support from government organisations like Renewables SA, other actions groups, major legislated support from the national Renewable Energy Target (RET), deep subsidies for solar PV and a strong corporate presence.
 So the potential of this blog to improve the cause of either energy efficiency or renewables is minimal.
 To be perfectly clear, do not mistake the focus on nuclear power as an attack on, or belittling of, the role of either energy efficiency or renewables.
 That is not the case.
 But I do insist on being decidedly realistic about the potential of either to solve the problem in the absence of nuclear power.

 Nuclear power, on the other hand, is roundly treated as the spawn of the devil.
-It has Australia’s Environmental Protection and Biodiversity Conservation Act against it.
+It has to the Australia’s Environmental Protection and Biodiversity Conservation Act against it.
 Not to mention the coal industry, who know full well that nuclear is the only real threat to their dominance of electricity generation in Australia.

 At first approach, you may think this is crazy.
 Nuclear has never been very popular in Australia, and right now, as I write, the second biggest nuclear incident ever remains unresolved.
 Decarbonise SA is certainly not naive about the challenge of putting nuclear in the centre of the strategy.
 But when the options are 1) a tough sell that can work (nuclear and renewables with energy efficiency), and 2) easier sells that are guaranteed to fail (gas generation with still high levels of greenhouse gas, plus more imports from Victoria where they burn the dirty brown coal in the world’s worst power stations, plus a bit more renewables and energy efficiency) there is really no decision to be made.